rishab36/Amazon-Clone/README.md

 # Amazon-Clone
-Making a Amazon Clone website
+Open Source Amazon Clone website using HTML and CSS